 Many small business owners don’t realize the long term implications of naming and may choose a name without much thought.
 Not getting it right the first time can cost your business a lot of money and effort later if you have to change the name.
 Think of all the time you spent on creating brand visibility that is now wasted and how much more you need to invest in doing it all again.

 I personally have gone through this exercise when I renamed my business from Vista Consulting to Masterful Marketing.
-Although my transition was not that painful, I have seen others that truly were.
-Luckily for me, the switch was relatively painless and happened long before my business was thoroughly entrenched in social media.
+Although my transition was somewhat smooth, I have seen others that truly were a nightmare.
+Luckily for me, the switch was relatively painless.
+Plus it occurred long before my business was thoroughly entrenched in social media.

 Benefits of choosing a strong business name